South Muirnich Farm

 Her flock were a little more wary of me as a stranger but were clearly very comfortable with Janet……….Janet has adopted Sally’s ‘sheep’ call and they all came running at the sound of her voice, pausing and slowing down once they spotted me.

 Alongside her Cheviots Jane has some really special mixed breed ewes.
 You can tell from their names how much she loves and enjoys them!
-The three ewes whose beautiful wool I picked out are Horse (Bluefaced Leicester-Cotswold cross), Monkey Face (possibly Gotland-Hebridean cross) and Frankenstein (Bluefaced Leicester-Cotswold-Cheviot cross).
-The three yarns from these lovely ladies will be released on Thursday 4th May.
+The ewes whose names I particularly love are Horse’s Daughter (Bluefaced Leicester-Cotswold-Cheviot cross), Monkey Face (possibly Gotland-Hebridean cross) and Frankenstein (Bluefaced Leicester-Cotswold-Cheviot cross).

 Dan and Rachel, and their two wee boys, organically farm Fearniewell Croft in the heart of the Black Isle (only a handful of miles from our home).
 They work ”on a scale mid way between gardening and farming which means a close eye can be kept on things as they grow.
 The grass & clover feeds the cows whose dung feeds the soil which feeds the vegetables which feed us – no short cuts but the result is healthy animals, soil, vegetables and people.”

 The small flock of Gotlands ”with a hint of Shetland” (thanks to a fence jumping tup a few generations ago!) is integral to the croft – Dan even hand clips with traditional shears.
-Sadly, until now, their fleece has only been used as insulation and slug barriers!
-We’re hoping that 2016’s clip will be put to good use in countless knitting projects instead and hopefully treasured for many years to come.
+Sadly, until Black Isle Yarns, their fleece has only been used as insulation and slug barriers!
+We’re hoping that from now on their clip will be put to good use in countless knitting projects instead and hopefully treasured for many years to come.

-When we heard that Jim, an old forestry colleague, clips his best youngsters over their first winter ready for the coming show season we were immediately intrigued (and delighted that a handful of their winter 2016 fleeces were available).
-As hoped, the handle is softer than that of mature Zwartbles and the fleece is a beautiful rich bitter chocolate brown with little of the bleaching that comes in with age.
+Jim clips his best youngsters early ready for the coming show season which means we are able to benefit from these ‘shearling’ fleeces.
+The wool has a softer handle than that of mature Zwartbles and the fleece is a beautiful rich bitter chocolate brown with less of the bleaching that comes in with age.